 Sarah earned her Masters in Music Education from Boston University and a Graduate Certificate in Music Education and Autism from the Boston Conservatory at Berklee.
-She continues her work with the Berklee Institute for Arts Education and Special Needs by acting as an educational consultant for their private lesson’s program and leading professional development opportunities for music educators.
-She also coordinates Berklee’s chapter of United Sound, a program bringing adaptive beginning band lessons to adults, for which she was the recipient of the 2018 Berklee Urban Service Award.
+She continues her work with the Berklee Institute for Accessible Arts Education by acting as an educational consultant for their private lesson’s program and leading professional development opportunities for music educators.
+Prior to working with Longy, she also led the collegiate chapter of United Sound at Berklee, an inclusive concert band program for adults with disabilities, for which she was awarded a Berklee Urban Service Award.

 Teaching Philosophy